 Yes, by joining the network as a job seeker, you will be able to post your resume, indicate your qualifications and goals, and connect with hundreds of employers and training providers.
 You will receive news about solar job fairs, open positions, and training opportunities.

 The Solar Training Network provides a national directory of solar training providers to connect you to a training program in your area.
 By joining, you will have access to solar training resources, such as, educational materials.
 You also will have the opportunity to attend regional training events.

 - Companies must provide quarterly hiring reports to remain an active Solar Training Network partner

 - Companies must be an equal opportunity employer

 - Companies must provide link to jobs page at onset of partnership

 - Companies must add program logo(s) to website

-There is no cost to join as a trainer.
+Membership is completely free for all.
+There is no cost to join the network.